-Although communications cables can be directly connected between intelligent electronic devices (IEDs), this does not provide redundancy or reconfiguration.
-Through use of Ethernet technology, the messages between IEDs pass through a shared bandwidth Ethernet network.
-This network is made of devices in the middle of the data path between IEDs, called middleboxes.
-Other designs use intelligent middleboxes such as communications processors and information processors that understand the message contents.
-This paper discusses methods to use Ethernet middleboxes that do not understand the message contents.
-It also introduces software defined networking (SDN) that can understand and manipulate parts of the messages.
+Although communications cables can be directly connected between two intelligent electronic devices (IEDs), this does not provide redundancy or reconfiguration.
+Through the use of Ethernet switch technology, the messages between IEDs pass through a shared-bandwidth Ethernet network.
+This network includes devices in the data path between IEDs called middleboxes.
+Some designs use intelligent middleboxes, such as communications processors and information processors, that understand the message contents.
+This paper discusses methods to use Ethernet middleboxes such as Ethernet switches that do not understand the message contents.
+It also introduces the use software-defined networking-based (SDN-based) middleboxes that can understand and manipulate parts of the messages.